sodadata/soda-core/docs/README.md

-# soda-sql
+# Soda SQL

-SQL-based data testing and data monitoring
+Data testing and monitoring for SQL accessible data.

-It's used for
+**What does Soda SQL do?**

- * Stopping the pipeline
+ * Stops your pipeline if bad data is detected
+ * Extracts metrics through SQL
  * Data monitoring

-soda-sql scans make it eas easy to configure declarative data tests in yaml configuration files.
+**Why Soda SQL?**

+To protect against silent data issues for the consumers of your data, it's recommended to check your data before and after every data pipeline job.
+You will know when bad data enters your pipeline.
+And you will prevent delivery of bad data to downstream consumers.

+**How does Soda SQL work?**

+Soda SQL is a Command Line Interface (CLI) and a Python library to measure and test your data using SQL.

+You produce Yaml configuration files that include:
+ * SQL connection details
+ * What metrics to compute
+ * What tests to run on the measurements

+Based on those configuration files, Soda SQL will perform scans.
+A scan performs all measurements and runs all tests associated with one table.
+Typically a scan is executed after new data has arrived.
 All soda-sql configuration files can be checked into your version control system as part of your pipeline code.
-On top, you can write your own SQL metrics.

-To protect against silent data issues for the consumers of your data, it's recommended to check your data before and after every data pipeline job. soda-sql will execute optimized SQL queries to produce measurements.

-While soda-sql is (and will remain) targeted for standalone usage, we'll also launch a free cloud account as a companion service to this open source project for
- * Storing your metrics over time
- * Enable monitors that track change over time (eg anomaly detection)
- * Sharing your monitoring results with Analysts and other data roles

-Let's walk you through the main capabilities.
+**Show me the money**

-Declare the basic scan metrics and tesst in yaml configuration files like this:
+Simple metrics and tests can be configured in Yaml configuration files like this:
 `my_warehouse/my_table/scan.yaml` :
 ```yaml
 metrics: